spiffe/spiffe/standards/WIT-SVID.md

 This section describes the manner in which a WIT-SVID may be presented from one workload to another for the purposes of authentication.

+Unlike a conventional bearer token, a WIT-SVID is bound to a workload's key-pair via the `cnf` claim, and is only meaningful when presented with a proof of possession of that key-pair.
+As such, protocols for presentation of the WIT-SVID also include a mechanism for producing and presenting the proof of possession.

+Any protocol used to present a WIT-SVID MUST satisfy all of the following requirements:

-The WIT-SVID MUST always be presented by the workload with proof of possession of the key-pair contained within the `cnf`.
-In other words, the WIT-SVID MUST NOT be presented as a bearer token.
-Additionally, a WIT-SVID MUST NOT be presented using the HTTP `Authorization` header to avoid confusion with a bearer token.
+- The presentation MUST be bound to a proof of possession of the key-pair identified by the `cnf` claim.
+- The WIT-SVID MUST NOT be presented as a bearer token.
+- The WIT-SVID MUST NOT be presented using the HTTP `Authorization` header.

-WIMSE defines protocols for presentation of the WIT and accompanying proof of possession.
-It is recommended that an implementor use one of these defined protocols.
-The use of other protocols is permitted if they meet the requirements set out above.
+WIMSE defines protocols that meet these requirements, and implementors SHOULD use one of these defined protocols.
 At the time of writing, there are two protocols specified by WIMSE for WIT:

 - [WIMSE Workload Proof Token][4]
 - [WIMSE Workload-To-Workload Authentication with HTTP Signatures][5]

+Implementors MAY choose to use an alternative protocol for the presentation of the WIT-SVID provided that the requirements set out above are met.

 ## 6. Representation in the SPIFFE Bundle